What are the day-to-day operations of this route?

 Why is the distributor selling?

-How many accounts does the route have where is the warehouse located?
+How many accounts does the route have and where is the warehouse located?

-The route consists of 18 accounts including gas stations and convenience stores.
-The locations of the accounts and the warehouse will be disclosed upon execution of a signed Non Disclosure Agreement.
+The route consists of 17 accounts including gas stations.
+The locations of the accounts and the warehouse will be disclosed upon execution of a signed Non-Disclosure Agreement.

 How long has the seller owned the route?